Union Leadership Training

 The Institute for Labor Studies has always considered the education of union stewards and labor leaders to be its primary mission.
-We have divided the courses for union leaders into four broad categories: computer training, contract training, labor relations and employment law, and workplace health and safety.
+We have divided the courses for union leaders into four broad categories: contract training, labor relations and employment law, workplace health and safety, and computer training.

 We offer individual courses with experienced faculty and staff who understand the specific needs of union leaders throughout the labor movement.
 These courses are catered to your organizational needs and can be scheduled on-site at a time and place that works for you.
 Learn more about our programs below.